the-turing-way/the-turing-way/turing-webpage.md

 *Aim for 6 words or fewer.
 A clear description of the project, can be different to official academic name of the project, please avoid acronyms/initialisms*

-A guide to reproducible data science
+"The Turing Way": A handbook for reproducible data science

 Project leader 1: Kirstie Whitaker, The Alan Turing Institute